The Stringer concept

 The great thing about the chosen sounds is that they have each a quite different tonal charachter

-what is a good thing for layering.
+which is a good thing for layering.
 The logan sounds are fat and

 middy, the omni ones bright, shining